-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision P All pupils have opportunities for social interaction regardless of need.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ĩ All pupils have opportunities for social interaction regardless of need.
 All pupils belong to a class group and are a member of a school team.
-Pupils share and support their learning with each other across all classes.
-Strong links with onsite pre-school.
-Children have shared playtimes to enable them interact Playground mentor system in place to support less able/confident pupils.
-1:1 support in place at playtimes for children with high needs but with expectations and
+Visitors to the school are welcome for class talks, assemblies and presentations.
+Staff model appropriate and respectful interactions.
+Pupils expected to interact respectfully with each other and with staff and visitors.
+Children take part in a Christmas and end of year production.
+Regular whole school projects and events take place over the year e.g. special curriculum days, art projects, discos and charity fundraising, where all children work and play Pupils share and support their learning with each other across all classes.
+Children have shared playtimes to enable them interact with each other. • 1:1 support in place at playtimes for children with high needs but with expectations and support for them to contribute to school life.